mui/material-ui/docs/data/material/customization/dark-mode/dark-mode.md

 ## Dark mode by default

-You can make your application use the dark theme by default setting the `mode: 'dark'`.
+You can make your application use the dark theme by default setting the `mode: 'dark'`, regardless of the user's preference.

 ```js
 import { ThemeProvider, createTheme } from '@mui/material/styles';